-In comparison, assuming a JSON representation of a dict that has the 'id' and 'count' keys, and using a string hexdigest and an integer number, we get a string that typically uses around 440 bits (416 with whitespace stripped away).
+In comparison, assuming a JSON representation of a dict that has the 'id' and 'count' keys, and using a string hexdigest and an integer number, we get a string that has typically uses around 440 bits (416 with whitespace stripped away).

 '''

-len('{"count":12,"id":"acbd18db4cc2f85cedef654fccc4a4d8"}') 8
+len('{"count":12,"id":"acbd18db4cc2f85cedef654fccc4a4d8"}') 8 416

-416

 '''

-The MD5 hash alone will use twice as many bits as the entire bitload!
+The MD5 hash alone will use twice as many bits as the entire binary datagram!

 When we are dealing with networks with low availability and high bandwidth cost, transmitting small amounts of data quickly can mean the difference between successful and unsuccessful transmission.
-Smaller payload size means quicker transmission and more efficient use of the available bandwidth, and this is what bitloads do well.